-The data on which this atlas is based are in World Ocean Database 2018 and are distributed online by NCEI.
-Many data were acquired as a result of the IOC/IODE Global Oceanographic Data Archaeology and Rescue (GODAR) project, and the IOC/IODE World Ocean Database project (WOD).
+The data on which this atlas is based are in World Ocean Database 2023 (WOD) and are distributed on-line by NCEI.
+Many data were acquired as a result of the IOC/IODE Global Oceanographic Data Archaeology and Rescue (GODAR) project and the IOC/IODE World Ocean Database project (WOD).
+Additionally, most of the subsurface ocean profiles over the past two decades in WOD are a result of the Argo program which has provided unprecedented observation coverage in both space and time of the near-global subsurface ocean.

 The WOD is a composite of publicly available ocean profile data, both historical and recent.
 We acknowledge the scientists, technicians, and programmers who have collected and processed data, those individuals who have submitted data to national and regional data centers as well as the managers and staff at the various data centers.
-We are working on a more substantive and formalized way to acknowledge all those who have collected and contributed to oceanographic measurements, which were used to calculate the fields in the WOA.
+We are continuing to work on a more substantive and formalized way to acknowledge all those who have collected and contributed to oceanographic measurements, which were used to calculate the fields in the WOA.
 Until we have such a system in place, we direct the reader's attention to lists of primary investigators, institutions, and projects, which contributed data (codes can be used to locate data in the World Ocean Database).
 We also thank our colleagues at the NCEI.
 Their efforts have made this and similar works possible.